aryoda/tryCatchLog/README.md

 `tryCatch` unwinds the call stack to the call of `tryCatch` in case of an error, warning other catched conditions.
 This means

-* you cannot use `traceback` to identify source code line that cause the problem
+* you cannot use `traceback` to identify the source code line that cause the problem (see the help `?traceback`: *Errors which are caught via try or tryCatch do not generate a traceback...*)
-* you cannot resume the execution of the expression passed to `tryCatch`
-* if you catch warnings (e. g. to write them to a log file) the execution of the expression is stopped (canceled) but normally you do **not** want to stop after warnings
+* if you catch non-errors like warnings (e. g. to write them to a log file) the execution of the evaluated expression is stopped (canceled) but normally you do **not** want to stop after warnings

-To overcome the drawbacks of `tryCatch` you must use a combination of an outer `tryCatch` call that executes the expression within and `withCallingHandlers` function call then.
-This is a lot of boilerplate code that is used again and again.
-You could encapsulte this boilerplate code in your own `myTryCatch` function and this is exactly what `tryCatchLog` does.
+To overcome the drawbacks of `tryCatch` you must use a combination of an outer `tryCatch` call that executes the expression within and inner `withCallingHandlers` function call.
+This creates a lot of boilerplate code that is used again and again.
+You could **encapsulte and reuse this boilerplate code** in your own `myTryCatch` function and this is exactly what `tryCatchLog` does!